 - What cookies are used when I use the Services?
 When you access and/or use any of the Services, Substrata Ltd. or a third party may place a number of cookies in your browser.
 Some of the cookies will only be used if you use certain features or select certain preferences, and some cookies will always be used.
 Each cookie serves one of four different purposes:

 - Essential Cookies: These first party cookies allow users to use a feature of the Services such as: (i) staying logged in, or (ii) making purchases.

 - Analytics Cookies: These cookies track information about how the Services are being used so that we can make improvements and report on our performance.
-We may also use analytics cookies to test new ads, pages or features to see how users react to them.
+We may also use analytics cookies as part of the Site, to test new ads, pages or features to see how users react to them.
 Analytics cookies may either be first party or third-party cookies.

 - Preference Cookies: These first party cookies store your Services preferences.

-- Ad Targeting Cookies: These third-party cookies (also known as “behavioral” or “targeted” advertising) are placed by advertising platforms or networks in order to: (i) deliver ads and tracks ad performance, and (ii) enable advertising networks to deliver ads that may be relevant based upon your activities.
+- Ad Targeting Cookies (used only as part of the Site and not as part of the App): These third-party cookies (also known as “behavioral” or “targeted” advertising) are placed by advertising platforms or networks in order to: (i) deliver ads and tracks ad performance, and (ii) enable advertising networks to deliver ads that may be relevant based upon your activities.

 Other tracking technologies